alexanderkoller/pergamon/src/bibtypst.typ

     /// supported:
     /// - `n`: author name (lastname firstname)
     /// - `t`: paper title
-    /// - `y` or `d`: the year in which the paper was published; write `yd` or `dd` for descending order
+    /// - `y`: the year in which the paper was published; write `yd` for descending order
+    /// - `d`: the date on which the paper was published; write `dd` for descending order
     /// - `v`: volume, if defined
     /// - `a`: the contents of the `label` field (if defined); for the `alphabetic` style, this amounts to the alphabetic paper key
     ///
     /// For instance, `"nydt"` sorts the references first by author name, then by descending year, then by title.
-    /// Note that #bibtypst currently makes no distinction between the year and the full date (cf. #issue(60)).
+    ///
+    /// See @sec:dates for details on how dates are parsed in the #bibtex entries.
+If
+    /// a field of the date (year, month, day) is missing, it is treated as zero for the purposes
+    /// of sorting.
+Months that are specified as strings (e.g. `"July"` rather than `7` or `jul`)
+    /// are also treated as zero.
     ///
     /// If `none` or the string `"none"` is passed as the `sorting` argument, the references
     /// are sorted in an arbitrary order.
 There is currently no reliable support for sorting